sudk1896/distributedsystems/README.md

-# Distributed Systems Class University of Salerno
+# Distributed Systems Coursework University of Salerno

-This is the practical source for the Distributed System class of Computer Science @ University of Salerno of Professor Alberto Negro.
+This is coursework of Distributed System class of Computer Science @ University of Salerno of Professor Alberto Negro.

 #### Referents
 - Prof. Alberto Negro (Foundamentals and Algorithms for Distributed Systems).